-Managing overweight and obesity in children and adolescents
+Managing obesity in children and adolescents

 Key Evidence

-For post-pubertal adolescents with more severe obesity, there may be a need for intensive dietary approaches, medication and bariatric surgery
+For post-pubertal adolescents with more severe obesity, there may be a need for intensive dietary approaches, medication therapy and bariatric surgery

 Assessment

 Routine assessment of child growth should be part of standard paediatric clinical practice.
-When done routinely, abnormal growth patterns are easier to recognise.1 There are various ways of diagnosing overweight and obesity, as discussed below.
+When done routinely, abnormal growth patterns are easier to recognise.2 There are various ways of diagnosing overweight and obesity, as discussed below.

 1. Body mass index (BMI) is a measure of weight adjusted for height, calculated as weight (kg)/height (m)2.
 It is the preferred simple screening measure to determine overweight and obesity in children and adolescents.
-For children, BMI should be plotted on age and sex specific BMI growth charts, such as those from the United States Centers for Disease Control and Prevention (US-CDC) or the World Health Organization.
+For children, BMI should be plotted on age and sex specific BMI growth charts, such as those from the United States Centers for Disease Control and Prevention (US-CDC) or the World Health Organisation.

 US-CDC Growth Charts